-Article 17- Employee Performance Evaluations
+Article 16- Employee Performance Evaluations

 Employees shall be reevaluated at least once a year.
-A formal evaluation shall be completed for each permanent employee and usually immediately before their anniversary date (step increase date).
+A formal evaluation shall be completed for each permanent employee and usually immediately prior to their anniversary date (step increase date).

-Probationary employees shall be rated at least twice during the probationary period, once at mid-point and again before the completion of the employee's probationary period.
+Probationary employees shall be rated at least twice during the probationary period, once at mid-point and again prior to the completion of the employee's probationary period.